The Economist Intelligence Unit recently published a comprehensive report that offers valuable insights into our industry.

-The Internet of Things business index: A quiet revolution gathers pace is an Economist Intelligence Unit report, sponsored by ARM.
-It is intended to gauge the current and future use of the Internet of Things by the global business community.
+The Internet of Things Business Index: A Quiet Revolution Gathers Pace is an Economist Intelligence Unit report, sponsored by ARM.
+Its primary aim is to assess the current and future adoption of the Internet of Things (IoT) within the global business community.

 The inaugural IoT business index is based on a survey of 779 executives from around the world, conducted by The Economist Intelligence Unit in June 2013.
 Survey respondents were asked to indicate the extent to which their companies currently make use of the IoT in their external products and services, and separately in their internal operations and processes (see Research Methodology for a full explanation).

-The index is on a scale of 1 to 10.
-The scale represents five “stages” of IoT use: the highest or most advanced stage (a score of 9 or 10) equates to extensive use of the IoT, whereas the lowest stage (a score of 1 or 2) equates to non-existent (or virtually non-existent) use of the IoT.
-A score that lies between these stages indicates that businesses are transitioning from one stage to another.
+The index operates on a scale of 1 to 10, representing five distinct “stages” of IoT utilization.
+The highest and most advanced stage, indicated by a score of 9 or 10, signifies extensive IoT use.
+In contrast, the lowest stage, with a score of 1 or 2, indicates non-existent or virtually non-existent IoT utilization.
+Scores falling between these extremes denote businesses in a transitional phase from one stage to another.

-- Three-quarters of companies (75%) are either actively exploring the IoT or already using it
+- Three-quarters of companies (75%) are actively exploring the IoT or already integrating it into their operations.

-- Companies worldwide are currently in the research stage of the IoT business index (at point 4 on a scale of 1 to 10)
+- Businesses worldwide are currently situated in the research stage of the IoT Business Index (point 4 on the 1 to 10 scale).

-- The majority opinion (61%) among senior executives is that companies slow to integrate the IoT into their business will fall behind the competition
+- The prevailing sentiment among senior executives (61%) is that companies slow to embrace IoT in their business strategies will fall behind their competitors.

-- Since 2012 only around 30% of organisations have seen double-digit growth in IoT investment
+- Since 2012, only around 30% of organizations have witnessed double-digit growth in IoT investments.

 - Looking ahead three years, nearly all senior executives (96%) anticipate their businesses will incorporate IoT in some capacity.